alvinoc/Uri-online-judge/README.md

-Some resolved problems from the uri online judge, in python
+Some solved problems from the uri online judge, in python